Genshin Impact Itto: everything we know so far

 Itto is the leader of the Arataki gang, a rebel group within Inazuma.
 Despite his fearsome appearance and gruff demeanour he is, by most accounts, a great big sweetheart really, albeit one with an impetuous nature.
 A misunderstood bad boy, if you will.
 Be still the fandom's collective beating hearts.

 His only real beef is with Kujou Sara, and while I'm not going to get into spoilers or fictional politics here, his reason for disliking her seems pretty justified, since she's the one who took away his Elemental Vision.
-Given that Sara herself has been a playable character since Version 2.1, I can only imagine how much tasty drama is going to be had from pairing these two up on a party.
+Given that Sara herself has been a playable character since Version 2.1, I can only imagine how much tasty drama is going to be had from pairing these two up in a party.

 That's all we know about Arataki Itto for now, but check back for more news as we get it, plus a full best build guide for him once the character releases!
 Plenty of players are already predicting that Itto is going to become one of the game's SS-Tier characters, and while there may be a smidgen of bias at play there, he is looking pretty powerful, so check in with our Genshin Impact character tier list to see what the competition's like!